127 Partners

 During this time, Geoffrey felt a strong desire to help young people who faced similar circumstances.
 He wanted a better life for them and so he started fishing to help provide school supplies for local children to attend school.
 This school-supply ministry was the beginning of Acres of Hope before Geoffrey even knew it!
 Not long after finishing college he purchased a plot of land that is now the home of Acres of Hope Uganda.
 Today Geoffrey is the Director and a pastor, husband, and father.

-127 Partnership Highlights
+127 Partner Grant Highlights